-- (1) A separated footpath sign, or separated footpath road marking, on a footpath applies in the way set out in this rule. - Note: Footpath is defined in the dictionary, and separated footpath and separated footpath road marking are defined in rule 239. - (2) The part of the footpath to the left of the centre of the footpath is designated: - (a) if a pedestrian symbol is on the left side of the sign or the path-for the use of pedestrians; or - (b) if a bicycle symbol is on the left side of the sign or the path-for the use of bicycles. - Note: Bicycle, bicycle symbol and pedestrian symbol are defined in the dictionary, and pedestrian is defined in rule 18. - (3) The part of the footpath to the right of the centre of the footpath is designated: - (a) if a pedestrian symbol is on the right side of the sign or the path-for the use of pedestrians; or
+- (1) A separated footpath sign, or separated footpath road marking, on a footpath applies in the way set out in this rule. - Note: Footpath is defined in the dictionary, and separated footpath and separated footpath road marking are defined in rule 239. - (2) The part of the footpath to the left of the centre of the footpath is designated: - (a) if a pedestrian symbol is on the left side of the sign or the path-for the use of pedestrians; or - (b) if a bicycle symbol is on the left side of the sign or the path-for the use of bicycles. - Note: Bicycle, bicycle symbol and pedestrian symbol are defined in the dictionary, and pedestrian is defined in rule 18. - (3) The part of the footpath to the right of the centre of the footpath is designated: - (a) if a pedestrian symbol is on the right side of the sign or the path-for the use of pedestrians; or pedestrian does not include a person in or on a personal mobility device.

-(b) if a bicycle symbol is on the right side of the sign or the path-for the use of bicycles.
+- (b) if a bicycle symbol is on the right side of the sign or the path-for the use of bicycles. - (4) In this rule: